 Colong Wilderness Walk - Dunphy's Kowmung Adventure

-The wrap-up video as presented at the IUCN World Parks Conference.
-Discusses how the 1914 walk was inspiring to Myles Dunphy and lead him to develop the plan for protection of the Greater Blue Mountains.
+The wrap-up video as presented at the IUCN World Parks Conference discusses how the 1914 walk was inspiring to Myles Dunphy and led him to develop the plan for protecting the Greater Blue Mountains.

 Proudly sponsored by

 In October 1914 a young Myles Dunphy and Herbert 'Bert' Gallop set off on an adventure into the heart of the southern Blue Mountains.
 Their aim was to trace the length of the Kowmung River.

 Leaving Katoomba, they walked via the Six Foot Track to Jenolan Caves.
 From here, armed with advice from the local cave guides, and very rudimentary parish maps with more blanks than drawn sections, they entered into the unknown.
 During the next three weeks, they gained an understanding of the importance of the area through which they had travelled.
 Their journey concluded at Picton, taking 21 days to complete.
 Along the way they:

 - Walked the length of the 6 Foot Track to Jenolan Caves, descending from Katoomba by candlelight.

 - Slept in the first Japara tent to be made in the country.